Skip to content

 aisw list claude

-aisw list --json
+aisw list --active-only --json

 Show per-tool state: installed binary, active profile, credential backend, live-match status, and token expiry warnings.